mosi2002/home/_pages/about.md

   * This Thesis consider the problem of state observation for **nonlinear dynamics**.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
 The proposed approach is demonstrated by a Oscillating system. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)

-*  **Research Assistant at Digital Transformation Center inResearch Institute of Petroleum Industry (RIPI)**, May 2024 - Present
+*  **Research Assistant at Digital Transformation Center in Research Institute of Petroleum Industry (RIPI)**, May 2024 - Present

-  * Researching on Neural Network based Model Predictive Control (MPC) to explore how AI can enhance traditional control systems under supervision of Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en).
+  * Researching on Neural Network based Model Predictive Control (MPC) to explore how AI can enhance traditional control systems under supervision of Dr. [Saeid Shokri](https://scholar.google.com/citations?user=xKkMMu4AAAAJ&hl=en) and Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en).

 * **Research Assistant at school of electrical engineer**, Dec 2023 - Present